Learn More about Member Benefits

 There is a pervasive myth that has been circulating credit union hallways for years now.
 It is a myth that has conditioned how many credit unions have structured and adopted their policies and procedures.
 It is a myth, a narrative that equates serving the underserved and immigrants with risk, prompting the adoption of compliance policies and procedures that limit access to the affordable and quality products and services that credit unions offer.

 One of the ways credit unions can become more diverse and inclusive is by adopting policies and procedures that reflect the communities they serve.
 There are many ways credit unions can offer services to underserved and immigrants and comply with local, state and federal laws and regulations.
-Accepting alternate forms of ID at account opening, using ITIN numbers in lieu of Social Security numbers and offering ITIN consumer and business loans are just some of the ways credit unions can be more inclusive and be sustainable in the long term.
+Accepting alternate forms of ID at account opening, using ITIN numbers in lieu of Social Security numbers and offering ITIN consumer loans are just some of the ways credit unions can be more inclusive and be sustainable in the long term.